SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-16.md

 - Then archive (or) delete.

 ### Points to remember
 - For any programming languages (or) for any scripting.
-It is all about variables,datatypes,conditions,loops and functions, but with a little different syntax, only we need to make sure wether we are following the correct algorithm or not ?
+It is all about variables, datatypes, conditions, loops and functions, but with a little different syntax, only we need to make sure wether we are following the correct algorithm or not ?
 - Shift+G ---> To go down in the config_file.